wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola.md

         * Parameters to be set within created triggers:

-            * Condition: the number of requests per interval of time the endpoint receives.
+            * Condition: the number of requests from the same IP per interval of time the endpoint receives.
 Default value is `50` requests per `30` seconds.
             * Reaction: default (`Mark as BOLA`) may be extended or replaced with [graylisting](../../user-guides/ip-lists/graylist.md) or [denylisting](../../user-guides/ip-lists/denylist.md) for the period of time.

 ### Viewing list of automatically created BOLA protection triggers